BD2KGenomics/toil-scripts/rnaseq_cgl/README.md

 ## University of California, Santa Cruz Genomics Institute
-### Guide: Running UNC Best Practices RNA-seq Pipeline using Toil
+### Guide: Running the CGL HG38 RNA-seq Pipeline using Toil

 This guide attempts to walk the user through running this pipeline from start to finish.
 If there are any questions please contact John Vivian (jtvivian@gmail.com).
 If you find any errors or corrections please feel free to make a